Bert-JanP/Hunting-Queries-Detection-Rules/DFIR/DFE DF365-EmailAttachmentsSendFromCompromisedMailbox.md

-# Find all attachments that have been send with compromised mailbox and which devices have opened that attachment.
+# Find all attachments that have been send from a compromised mailbox and which devices have opened that attachment.
 ----
 ### Defender For Endpoint